 Recruiters, what is it that you really do?
 If your answer is that we hire top x% talent in y market or z geography, you got another thing coming.
-Almost every other competitor out there is using a different version of the same recruiting sales pitch.
+Almost every other competitor out there is using a different version of the same recruitment pitch.
 Frankly, hiring managers are tired of hearing the same thing over and over again from different recruiters.

 The real question that your prospects are asking here is hidden – “Why should I be bothered?”

 To find the answer, we turn to the legendary inventor Sakichi Toyoda (Also the father of Kichiiro Toyoda – Founder of Toyota) and his 5 why framework.
 This framework has been now adopted for sales & marketing as a 3 whys framework.

 Now, attaining sales quotas is something a VP of Sales would care deeply about.
 Likewise, every prospect that you talk to has a couple of buttons that when pushed, immediately get their attention.
 And that’s your pitch.

 Let’s talk about what’s a pitch and a step-by-step methodology to create a compelling pitch.